 This work really does cover the breadth of the industry.
 Not only do we act as the representatives of industry in a number of forums but in the last few years we have delivered successful campaigns on:

 We are working on issues which affect companies right across the industry and throughout the marine supply chain.
 All of this work relies on one thing - You, the member.
 Without your involvement and guidance, we can’t make these strong cases and get you and your industry the outcomes or recognition you need or deserve.
 Further details on the current campaigns we are working on are available in this section.
-We would welcome your involvement, so if you have any comments or if you would like to get involved, please contact a member of the Marine House team.
+We would welcome your involvement, so if you have any comments or if you would like to get involved, please contact a member of the technical team.